 Our evergreen digital campaign looks like this in a cumulative view:

-The ROI for the campaign looks terrible in April if the marketer hasn’t fully considered the timing of investments relative to outcomes.
-But in reality the ROI may be exactly on track.
-This is why it’s a good idea to know your metric achievements milestones in advance of the campaign so that you don’t panic when the ROI looks awful, like this:
+The ROI for the campaign looks terrible in the month of April if the marketer hasn’t fully considered the timing of investments relative to outcomes.
+But in reality, the ROI may be exactly on track.
+This is why it’s a good idea to know your metric achievements milestones in advance of the campaign so that you don’t panic when the month-by-month ROI looks awful, like this:

 MROI with cumulative metrics and all committed and close campaign expenses